pellared/otel-logs-talk/slides.md

 [click] the information what generated this log

 [click]
-This isn't just regular logging made more complicated.
+This isn't just making your regular logging more complicated.

 [click]
 It is structured logging that actually integrate with your traces.